nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the home folder.

-1. Run the jar file using `java - jar caf.jar` from your terminal window.
+1. Run the jar file using `java - jar cafs.jar` from your terminal window.

 <br/>